DAILY BEST KNOWLEDGE

 · 4-7- Breathing: Inhale for four counts, hold for seven seconds.

-· Guided Meditation: Use apps like Headspace or Insight Timer for structured sessions.
+· Guided Meditation: Use apps like Insight Timer for structured sessions.

 Incorporating Mindfulness into Your Routine